lucasgattas/ComfyUI-Egregora-Divide-And-Enhance/README.md

 ## 🧪 Troubleshooting

 * **Flat/grey outputs** → raise steps slightly or increase the stronger slider; ensure the CLIP/model are SDXL compatible.
-* **Repetitions/Grid looks** → check that you aren’t applying external tiling patches unintentionally; reduce extreme overlaps or tile size if using the Divide/Combine flow.
+* **Repetitions/Grid looks** → verify no external tiling patches are active; reduce extreme overlaps or tile size if using the Divide/Combine flow.
 * **Shape/key errors** → update to the latest version; Turbo Prompt sets `pooled_output` and ADM keys; make sure you pass a valid LATENT.

 ---